DimmyJing/DotFiles/README.md

 + ':PluginInstall' in vim
 + './install.py --clang-completer' in YouCompleteMe directory
 + if using arch linux, use './install.py --clang-completer --system-clang' if clang exists. use 'pacman -S clang' if it doesn't
-+ if using neovim, go to ~/.config/nvim/init.vim
++ if using neovim, do cp init.vim ~/.config/nvim/init.vim